Jolove125/INSPECTORSGADGET-FALL2024-SQA/report.md

 2. **`.github/workflow`**: Next we created a `.github/workflow` path and placed the `.yaml` file in the subfolder.
 3. **Run the Workflow:** We tested the workflow by pushing a committed file to the repository.

-The worflow ran successfully and generated a report of error that were detected during the scan.
+The workflow ran successfully and generated a report of error that were detected during the scan.

 **3. Key Learnings**

-* **Runtime:** Codacy generates a report everytime a push is made this tools is run accurately with no error or failure message.
+* **Stability:** Codacy generates a report everytime a push is made this tools is run accurately with no error or failure message.

 ## Team Assignments
 |SQA Activity    | Team Member |